wp-plugins/tabby-responsive-tabs/readme.txt

 These can be added by the wpautop function.
 It is recommended to leave a blank line before and after each tabby shortcode to prevent these from appearing.

-= Pasted-in shortcodes aren't working =
-If you are copying & pasting the example shortcodes into the visual editor and the shortcodes don't seem to be working, try the text editor in preference to be sure that you aren't adding in any extra markup that isn't visible in the visual mode (this applies to any plugin using shortcodes).
+= Pasted-in shortcodes aren't working or the tabs have a 'stepped' appearance = If you are copying & pasting the example shortcodes into the visual editor and the shortcodes don't seem to be working or the tabs appear in a stepped configuration, look at the page in the text editor to be sure that you aren't adding in any extra markup that isn't visible in the visual editor.
+Delete any opening and closing <pre> or/or <code> tags pairs surrounding the tab shortcodes. (this can apply to any plugin using shortcodes).

 = Where is the plugin's admin page? =